phillykid/100-days-of-code-2018/README.md

 4) Blog Web App made with Python, Flask, React, and MongoDB.
 5) Stock Online Dashboard(One version with a Python backend and maybe another with a Java/C++ backend).
 6) Some sort of Web Scapper to retrieve the top 100 items in a category and look up relevant infortmation to put alongside.
-7) Contributing to an open source project
+7) Contributing to an open source project.
+8) Freecodecamp certificates.

 ## Skills to Learn/Improve ##